damlayurtkulu/DSA210_Project/README.md

 # Methodology
 1. **Data Cleaning:**
    - Remove missing or inconsistent entries from both datasets.
-   - Standardize the location names in the shopping dataset to match the state names in the unemployment dataset.
+   - Standardize or map shopping-dataset locations to official U.S. state names.
+   - Convert unemployment dataset into a state-level summary (e.g., average unemployment rate).

 2. **Data Integration (Enrichment):**
-   - Merge both datasets by the state column to attach each customer record with that state’s unemployment rate.
+   - Merge datasets on state to associate each consumer record with that state's unemployment rate.
+   - Create unemployment rate groupings (e.g., low, medium, high) to compare behavioral differences across economic conditions.

 3. **Data Analysis:**
-   - Calculate the average purchase amount per state.
+For each behavioral dimension tied to the research question:
-   - Explore the relationship between unemployment rate and spending behavior using correlation analysis and scatter plots.
+   - Average Spending: Calculate and compare spending tendencies across unemployment groups; apply correlation and regression analysis.
-   - Investigate whether higher unemployment rates are associated with lower consumer spending.
+   - Purchase Frequency: Estimate frequency measures and test their relationship with unemployment levels.
+   - Discount/Promo Usage: Compare proportions of discount and promo-code usage across unemployment groups.
+   - Subscription Status: Examine how subscription adoption varies by unemployment level.

 4. **Visualization:**
-   - Plot graphs such as scatter plots and bar charts to illustrate trends and relationships between variables.
+   - Scatter plots illustrating unemployment vs. spending and unemployment vs. purchase frequency.
+   - Bar charts comparing discount usage, promo usage, and subscription rates across unemployment groups.
+   - Boxplots and distribution plots for spending and purchase frequency.
+   - Correlation heatmaps summarizing relationships among major variables.

 # Expected Outcome
-It is hypothesized that higher unemployment rates will correlate with lower average spending amounts across states.
+It is hypothesized that higher unemployment rates will be associated with noticeable shifts in consumer behavior across states.
+Customers are predicted to spend less per transaction, shop less frequently, rely more on discounts or promo codes, and exhibit lower subscription participation in areas with significant unemployment.
-This would support the idea that because of financial instability or lower income, customers in economically distressed places typically spend less.
+Such patterns would support the idea that financial instability encourages individuals to reduce discretionary spending and adopt more cost saving strategies.

-If the association is weak or positive, it may indicate that variables other than unemployment alone, such the use of credit, cultural practices, or regional price disparities, are more important.
+If these correlations prove to be weak or inconsistent, it might indicate that variables other than unemployment like credit availability, local cultural customs, marketing strategies, or pricing variations have a greater impact on consumer purchasing decisions.

 # Limitations & Future Work
 - The datasets are aggregated by state and may not perfectly represent all individual behaviors.
 - Income levels, living costs, and local economic factors are not directly included in this analysis.
-- Future work could expand the dataset by including average income per state or inflation-adjusted spending to strengthen the results.
+- The unemployment dataset provides state-level information; local or city-level economic conditions are not captured.
+- Future work could expand this analysis by incorporating additional economic indicators such as median income, inflation rates, or consumer confidence indices for each state to better contextualize spending behavior.
+Instead of depending only on static comparisons, another approach would be to examine time-series patterns, which could show how consumer behavior changes as unemployment rises or falls.
+Additionally, exploring further behavioral dimensions—such as product category preferences, cart size, or repeat-purchase patterns—could provide a more detailed understanding of how economic conditions shape consumer decision-making.

 # Tools
 - **Python Libraries:** pandas, matplotlib, seaborn